 We all know that Revision is a very important component of an exam right?
 It is no different on the GMAT as well.
 Typos, spelling errors and missed words are the most important components.

 Refine your essay, after your first round of revision.
-Remember that spelling mistakes and grammatical errors are heavily penalized.
+Remember that spelling mistakes and grammatical errors are heavily penalised.
 So revision is much more important than refinement.
 Refine only if you have time.

 The AWA score that you get has certain connotations, let us examine those:

 A score of 6- A well-constructed passage, with no spelling errors and clear and coherently developed ideas.
-The main points of the critique must be developed and ideas organized with clear transitions.
+The main points of the critique must be developed and ideas organised with clear transitions.

 A score of 5- Strong score; well-developed critique, with a few errors, probably with a spelling or two.

 A score of 4 - Adequate- An adequate score is one that has a decently well-constructed argument, but not one that has considered every aspect of the argument.
 The flaws in the critique, such as spelling errors, and grammatical mistakes would be greater in number than in the previous score.